-Wilke is one of four featured Amazon Accelerate speakers and will kick off the event with a fireside chat.
-Fellow speakers include Dharmesh Mehta, Amazon’s vice president of worldwide customer trust and partner support, Devesh Mishra, VP of Worldwide Supply Chain, and Amazon fashion group leader Christine Beauchamp.
+Namely, Wilke is one of four featured Amazon Accelerate speakers and will kick off the event with a fireside chat.
+In addition to Wilke, fellow speakers include Dharmesh Mehta, Amazon’s vice president of worldwide customer trust and partner support, Devesh Mishra, VP of Worldwide Supply Chain, and Amazon fashion group leader Christine Beauchamp.

-Sellers can expect content centered around what’s new and the latest in online selling tools, programs, and services.
-Timely information about how to adapt and prepare for a successful holiday season is anticipated to be provided, along with a Build Your Business Toolkit.
+As a result, sellers can expect content centered around the latest in online selling tools, programs, and services.
+Also, prospective sellers anticipate timely information about how to adapt and prepare for a successful holiday season, along with a Build Your Business Toolkit.

 Don’t miss out on the Amazon Accelerate summit!
 Sign up and confirm your virtual seat here to be a part of the seller spectacle.
 You can create your schedule ahead of time with their Agenda Builder once signed up.

 If you’re unable to join the action live, don’t fret!
 All keynotes and breakout sessions will be available on-demand for registered attendees the day after they air through September 30th.
-At that point, the materials will be migrated to Seller University.
+At that point, the materials can be found within Seller University.

 For additional resources on how to get your Amazon business off the ground or take your existing one to the stratosphere, subscribe to our YouTube channel, where we have content for every step of your Amazon journey!

-We’ll be covering the event, so come back next week as we’ll be summarizing and breaking down all the big happenings from the seller summit!
+We’ll cover the event and provide updates on important takeaways.
+Come back next week as we’ll be summarizing and breaking down all the big happenings from the seller summit!

 You’ve heard the crazy success stories, like how one ambitious seller made $40k in his first 30 days selling on Amazon.
 Perhaps you have a mortgage to pay, a family to feed, or student loans to pay off.
 Or maybe you’re looking to invest in something that will take your income to the next level.
 Or you might be trying to build a brand you can eventually sell for 7 or 8 figures.
 Whatever position you’re in, you are wondering how to sell on Amazon.